 As companies continue to dive deeper into digital transformation efforts, a growing number of those organizations are hiring top-level executives to lead technology initiatives.
 The Chief Information Officer (CIO) and Chief Information Security Officer (CISO) act as two of the most senior members of a technical team, but what exactly do they do?
 How do they work separately and how do they work together?

 CIOs and CISOs see a lot of overlap in their roles, but each executive plays a distinctive part in IT development.
-Read on to see a comparison of CIO vs CISO responsibilities, traits, and expectations.
+The primary difference between the two positions is that CIOs have a hand in every IT team within a company, whereas CISOs specialize in security.
+Read on to see a deeper comparison of CIO vs CISO responsibilities, traits, and expectations.

 1. CIO vs CISO: Generalist vs Specialist